varunkumar183/TODO-List/README.md

 - Adding an empty task triggers an error message that disappears after 2 seconds.
 - The app re-renders the task list every time a task is added, completed, or deleted to reflect the current state.
 - The design is clean and responsive within a centered container for ease of use.

-## Contributing
-Contributions are welcome!
-If you find any bugs or have suggestions for improvements, feel free to create an issue or submit a pull request.